vt-asaplab/porla/README.md

 # EDPOR: Efficient Dynamic Proof of Retrievability for Cold Storage
 ![x86](https://github.com/tunglevt/EDPOR/blob/main/Utils/workflows/x86/badge.svg)

-This is our full implementation for private audit setting.
+This is our full implementation for our [Porla paper](https://eprint.iacr.org/2022/1417).

 **WARNING**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.